Quick Guide to Fixing Computer Hardware

 ==> If you store important data on your USB memory stick, you should be sure to run backups for it, just the same as you would for your regular internal disk drive.

-If the computer seems not to recognize the flash drive at all, try plugging it into a different USB port.
+If the computer seems not to recognize the pen drive at all, try plugging it into a different USB port.
 If that works, it means the first port you tried is either dirty or non-functional.
 With the computer off, you can try cleaning that port with a can of compressed air.
 Carefully clean the contacts on the USB memory stick as well.

 If that doesn't fix the problem, you can go farther in the cleaning by using a dental tip and isopropyl alcohol.